 In almost all cases, you’ll need to pay for your medical services upfront.
 However, health care in Mexico is cheap (I’ve been around that block a few times).

 Your travel insurance or health insurance at home might also cover emergency expenses abroad.
-So, this is something I recommend investigating prior to traveling.
+So, this is something I recommend investigating before you travel.

 Other Safe Destinations in Mexico

-I’ve explored much of Mexico as a solo female traveler and have felt safe in several other destinations in addition to Puerto Vallarta.
+I’ve explored much of Mexico as a solo female traveler and have felt safe in several other destinations besides Puerto Vallarta.
 They include:

 So, Is It Safe to Travel to Puerto Vallarta?